 Some raw foods can contain germs that can hurt you when cancer or treatment weakens your immune system.
-Ask your doctor or nurse about how to eat well but safely.
+Ask your health care provider about how to eat well and safely.

-Do not eat foods that may have raw eggs in them (such as Caesar salad dressing, cookie dough, cake batter, and hollandaise sauce).
+DO NOT eat foods that may have raw eggs in them (such as certain Caesar salad dressings, cookie dough, cake batter, and hollandaise sauce).

 Be careful when you have dairy products:

 All milk, yogurt, cheese, and other dairy should have the word pasteurized on their containers.